List of county routes in Suffolk County, New York (76–100): County Route 82

-County Route 82 is the designation for Higbie Lane from its starting point to Udall's Road, and for most of Udall's Road.
+County Route 82 is the designation for Higbie Lane from its starting point to Udall Road, and for most of Udall Road.
 It was named for the Richard Udall family who had an estate on South Country Road (now Montauk Highway).
 Higbie Lane starts as a two lane divided highway with a U-turn at NY 27A (Montauk Highway), between the historic La Grange Inn and the West Islip Public Library, and instantly becomes a two-lane undivided highway with a center-left-turn lane.
 Heading north, CR 82 intersect CR 50, immediately followed by an at-grade crossing of the Long Island Rail Road Montauk Branch near the Babylon Yard for the Babylon station, and then serves the west end of West Islip Boulevard, which runs along the north side of the tracks and becomes Orinoco Drive.

 The route shifts to the northeast at a former wye onto Udall's Road, and Higbie Lane becomes a town of Islip maintained road.
-As Udall's Road, CR 82 passes through another semi-residential area and then runs underneath the underpass of NY 27 between exits 40 and 41.
+As Udall Road, CR 82 passes through another semi-residential area and then runs underneath the underpass of NY 27 between exits 40 and 41.
 The next moderate intersection is with Hunter Avenue and Muncey Road.
 Together these roads span from CR 34 to CR 57 between Sunrise Highway and the Southern State Parkway.
 CR 82 runs over the Southern State Parkway, but has no access to the parkway.
-The route finally ends at CR 57, however while CR 82 ends there, Udall's Road continues as a town of Islip road towards Howell's Road, which leads to Corbin Avenue and eventually to the Deer Park station.
+The route finally ends at CR 57, however while CR 82 ends there, Udall Road continues as a town of Islip road towards Howell's Road, which leads to Corbin Avenue and eventually to the Deer Park station.